The White Cotton Tee's Complicated Relationship With Race In America

-As I write this, I’m wearing my favorite white cotton T-shirt paired with jeans and an AC-induced pair of extra thick socks.
+As I write this, I’m wearing my favourite white cotton T-shirt paired with jeans and an AC-induced pair of extra thick socks.
 My shirt is the product of Hanes’ long-standing collaboration with Re/Done.
-It cost $75.
+It cost $75 (£60).
 I wore an almost identical white T-shirt from James Perse yesterday.
-It, too, was $75.
+It, too, was $75 (£60).

 Advertisement